electro-logic/WpfManagedColors/README.md

 ![Screenshoot 1](docs/ColorComparison.png)

-Note: To properly see the comparison, the image should be viewed on a calibrated sRGB monitor and with a color-managed application.
+Note: To properly see the comparison, the image should be viewed on a calibrated sRGB monitor, in standard environment conditions and with a color-managed application.
+Some browsers (ex.
+Firefox) are not color-managing non-tagged images by default.

 Results may differ depending on the Monitor, the Calibration and the displayed color, but the concept and order of magnitude remains valid.

 ### Other colors

 ![Screenshoot 1](docs/ColorChart.png)

+By calibrating the monitor and using a color-managed app, the average CIE2000 color difference of tested colors is within 0.8

 ## Demo Example - Calibrated Monitor